Cooperation and the social brain hypothesis in primate social networks: Materials and methods

 \subsection{Analysis}

-Data analysis was conducted in R 4.2 \cite{R}.
+Data analysis was conducted in R \cite{R}; the code is available at \href{https://github.com/ngmaclaren/cooperation-threshold}{https://github.com/ngmaclaren/cooperation-threshold}.
 We used the ``MuMIn'' package \cite{barton2022} to implement the model selection procedure described below.
-Code in R and Python to reproduce these analyses is available at \href{https://github.com/ngmaclaren/cooperation-threshold}{https://github.com/ngmaclaren/cooperation-threshold}.

-We used generalized linear models (GLMs) to test whether NCR and other variables were associated with the ease of cooperation, $(b/c)^*$.
-We considered eight explanatory variables: NCR, brain mass in grams, body mass in grams, and five network indices some of which are known to influence $(b/c)^*$.
-The five network indices are the number of nodes in the network (denoted by $N$), the average degree over the $N$ nodes (denoted by $\langle k \rangle$), the average node strength (i.e., the average of the weighted degree over the $N$ nodes), denoted by $\langle s \rangle$, the average clustering coefficient (denoted by $C$), i.e., the average over all nodes of the number of complete triangles divided by the number of possible triangles involving each node \cite{wasserman1994book, newman2018book}, and the average weighted clustering coefficient (denoted by $\tilde{C}_{\text{w}}$), which is calculated similarly to the unweighted version except that it uses the geometric mean of the edge weights instead of a count of edges \cite{fagiolo2007}.
+We fitted generalized linear models (GLMs) to test whether NCR and other variables were associated with the difficulty of cooperation, $(b/c)^*$, which we used as the dependent variable.
+We considered seven explanatory variables: NCR, brain mass in grams, and five network indices.
+The five network indices are the number of nodes in the network, denoted by $N$, the average degree over the $N$ nodes, $\langle k \rangle$, the average node strength (i.e., the average of the weighted degree over the $N$ nodes), $\langle s \rangle$, the clustering coefficient, $C$, and the weighted clustering coefficient, $\tilde{C}_{\text{w}}$.
+The clustering coefficient is the average over all nodes of the local clustering coefficient; the local clustering coefficient for the $i$th node is the number of triangles (i.e., ($i$, $i'$), ($i$, $i''$), and ($i'$, $i''$) are edges of the network) divided by the number of possible triangles involving the $i$th node (i.e., $k_i (k_i-1)/2$, where $k_i$ is the node $i$'s degree) \cite{wasserman1994book, newman2018book}.
+The weighted clustering coefficient is calculated similarly to the unweighted version except that it uses the geometric mean of the edge weights instead of a count of edges \cite{fagiolo2007}.
+We include these network indices because each of these indices can affect $(b/c)^*$ regardless of the potential relationship between brain size and $(b/c)^*$ \cite{Allen2017Nature}.
 Because brain mass, body mass, $\langle s\rangle$, and $\tilde{C}_{\text{w}}$ are positive and obey right-skewed distributions, we used the natural logarithm transform of each of these variables.